Montana (1998 film)

 Montana is a 1998 American crime film directed by Jennifer Leitzes, written by Erich Hoeber and Jon Hoeber, and produced by Sean Cooley, Zane W. Levitt, and Mark Yellen.

 Plot

-Claire (Kyra Sedgwick) is a professional hit woman who has been targeted by her own organization.
-Her boss (Robbie Coltrane) gives her a low level task of retrieving his runaway girlfriend Kitty (Robin Tunney).
-Once Claire tracks down Kitty, she is unable to stop her from killing the boss' incompetent son (Ethan Embry).
+Claire is a professional hit woman who has been targeted by her own organization.
+Her boss gives her a low level task of retrieving his runaway girlfriend Kitty.
+Once Claire tracks down Kitty, she is unable to stop her from killing the boss' incompetent son.